How to Get Cast on ‘Severance’

 “Severance” Season 1 featured:

-Season 2 is adding eight new cast members: Gwendoline Christie, Alia Shawkat, Bob Balaban, Merrit Wever, Robby Benson, Stefano Carannante, John Noble, and Ólafur Darri Ólafsson.
+Season 2 welcomes eight new cast members: Gwendoline Christie, Alia Shawkat, Bob Balaban, Merritt Wever, Robby Benson, Stefano Carannante, John Noble, and Ólafur Darri Ólafsson.
+Details about their characters, however, remain under wraps.

 Rachel Tenner and Bess Fifer are the primary CDs behind “Severance.”
-Tenner is best known for her work on FX’s “Fargo,” which won her an Emmy; Amazon Studios’ “The Tender Bar;” and Netflix’s “Maid.”
-Fifer and Tenner previously worked together on “Escape at Dannemora" and “The Secret Life of Walter Mitty,” which were both directed by their “Severance” collaborator, Stiller.
+Tenner is best known for her work on FX’s “Fargo,” which won her an Emmy; Prime Video’s “The Tender Bar”; and Netflix’s “Maid.”
+Fifer and Tenner previously worked together on “Escape at Dannemora” and “The Secret Life of Walter Mitty,” which were both directed by their “Severance” collaborator Stiller.

 Tenner appreciates actors with an original point of view.
 “What makes it exciting to watch is when people come in with a real, specific point of view,” she said.
 “Whether it’s the right point of view is one thing, but that’s why we’re there, right?”